 You might be skeptical about taking a cooking class while on the road.
 After all, you’re on vacation!
 Why shouldn’t someone else do the work for you?
 But at Women’s Skill Handicraft and Cooking Classes, they will do most of the work for you!
 All you need to do is show up, do exactly what they say, and you’ll get to indulge in a vegetarian feast!

-Because I was on the Intrepid tour, our guide Ronny arranged the tour for us.
-But you can email the shop directly and ask for a cooking lesson at [email protected] (Despite the name, one of the teachers was male, and men are welcome to take the class!)
+Because I was on the group tour, our guide arranged the tour for us.
+But you can contact them directly and book a class on their website right here yourself.
+(Despite the name, one of the teachers was male, and men are welcome to take the class!)

 Our teachers were excellent and truly made it look easy to prepare this delectable menu.
 Start with the treasure of every Indian kitchen: the masala (spice) box.